Stacey Landsberg Dip Couns. BACP Accred.

 My usual fee is £60 - £80 per session however..

-At this particularly challenging time I’m offering half of my fee for online / telephone counselling at £30 - £40 per session.
+At this challenging time I’m offering online counselling at £50 per session.

 I am available to see clients on: